Meet The Challenge Of Enriched Degree Options

 All undergraduate students are required to engage in three credits of Discovery Learning Experiences (DLE), under the supervision of a faculty member.
 As a result of the Discovery Learning Experience, all students should be able to: (1) apply critical thinking skills to develop effective responses to, and make informed decisions about, problems or situations encountered in the course of the learning experience; and (2) reflect upon what they have learned as a result of participating in the DLE.

-Committed undergraduates may pursue individual service-learning projects through the Service-Learning Scholars program.
-Service-Learning Scholarships provide highly motivated students the opportunity to undertake full-time independent projects over the summer.
-Scholars work with a community partner while simultaneously pursing academic reading and reflection with a faculty mentor.
-Scholars receive a $3,500 scholarship and serve full-time for ten weeks during the summer and continue to do three credits’ worth of work during the following academic year.
+Committed undergraduates may pursue faculty-mentored community based projects through the CEI Summer Scholars and Fellows program.
+CEI Summer Scholarships provide highly motivated students the opportunity to undertake full-time independent projects over the summer.
+Scholars and Fellows receive a scholarship to work with a community partner while simultaneously pursuing academic reading and reflection with a faculty mentor.

 UD’s Unique Undergraduate Research Opportunities